Path and route course of cycle superhighways

 Cycle superhighways on local roads are generally not recommended.
 If the local road creates a coherent route, it is important that car traffic is very limited (mainly local roads with only local traffic and AADT below 200-400), the road should be signposted as a low-speed road (20-40 km/h) and should be additionally equipped with speed reduction measures.
 Photo: Pablo Celis.

-In general, it is not recommended that cycle superhighways run along 2 minus 1 roads.
-If a cycle superhighway runs along a less trafficked road and it is not possible to build unidirectional cycle paths or other dedicated cycling infrastructure, a 2 minus 1 road may be an option.
+In general, it is not recommended that cycle superhighways run along edge lane roads, also known as 2 minus 1 roads.
+If a cycle superhighway runs along a less trafficked road and it is not possible to build unidirectional cycle paths or other dedicated cycling infrastructure, an edge lane road may be an option.

-When establishing 2 minus 1 roads, it is a good idea to supplement this with information and campaigns that explain how drivers should position themselves on a 2 minus 1 road.
+When establishing edge lane roads, it is a good idea to supplement this with information and campaigns that explain how drivers should position themselves on an edge lane road.

-If it is not possible to create dedicated cycling infrastructure on a route and it is assessed that a 2 minus 1 road provides a unique direct route or is the only option to create a coherent cycle superhighway, the following is recommended:
+If it is not possible to create dedicated cycling infrastructure on a route and it is assessed that an edge lane road provides a unique direct route or is the only option to create a coherent cycle superhighway, the following is recommended:

 Requirements and recommendations